Alejogb1/job-board/blog-data/why-isnt-the-docker-stack-updating-its-folder-structure-after-a-new-image-is-deployed.md

 id: "why-isnt-the-docker-stack-updating-its-folder-structure-after-a-new-image-is-deployed"
 ---

-Alright, let's tackle this.
-It's a frustration I've definitely seen surface multiple times, and it usually comes down to a few core concepts that are easy to overlook when you're moving fast with containerized deployments.
+Alright,  It's a frustration I've definitely seen surface multiple times, and it usually comes down to a few core concepts that are easy to overlook when you're moving fast with containerized deployments.
 Specifically, the issue of a docker stack not reflecting file system changes after a new image is deployed often boils down to misunderstandings about how volumes are handled, image layering, and orchestration updates.

 In my time working on a large-scale microservices platform – we had a whole team dedicated to containerization, and I remember pulling my hair out on more than one occasion because of similar issues – I’ve learned these are seldom simple, one-size-fits-all fixes.
 It's a nuanced interaction of several components, so let’s unpack it.